alexandrechevalier1/WorkshopBash/README.md

 Create a Bash script named "stap6.sh" that :
 - Take a "config" file
 - Create a Makefile with the content off the "config" file
+- The architecture of the project is implicitly describe with the lines SOURCES_DIR and PROJECT_DIR

 The Content of the "config" file is :